“Can dogs eat salmon?”

 Raw or undercooked salmon can be really bad for your dog.
 In some cases, it might even be fatal.
 And we aren’t talking about a lot of salmon here.
 Even giving them just a little bit in the raw form can lead to salmon poisoning disease or SPD.

 This is because, in the raw form, salmon contains bacteria and parasites.
-Specifically, a parasite known as Nanophyetus salmincola.
+Specifically, a parasite is known as Nanophyetus salmincola.

 This micro-organism becomes especially dangerous when infected with a bacterium called Neorickettsia helminthoeca.